 It can affect people of any age, from school-aged children to adults.
 However, it primarily affects the torso and can interfere with breathing, digestion, movement, and other essential functions.

-Treatment Options at Cornerstone Chiropractic
+Treatment Options for Scoliosis at Cornerstone Chiropractic

 At Cornerstone Chiropractic in Hiram, GA, we take a different approach to dealing with Scoliosis.
 Our doctors see Scoliosis as primarily a spinal dysfunction, meaning that there is not just one thing happening to create the discomfort you may be feeling.
 Instead, many factors go into making the wide range of symptoms that come with this condition.

 Treatment type varies depending on the patient’s age, symptoms, and severity of the curvature.
 Although it’s said that not much can be done for scoliosis treatment in adults, that may not be true as it all depends upon what stage you are in.
 But there are specific treatments available that can help resolve the symptoms and improve the condition.
 Such as:

 - Vertebral Subluxation Complex

 We want to help our clients have a healthy spine and nervous system so that the rest of their body functions at an optimal level.
 So contact us today to set up your initial appointment at Cornerstone Chiropractic in Hiram, GA.
 Some of the treatment options available include: